Inputs of nutrients

 Inputs from large rivers are monitored and the measurements used for calculating inputs are reported.
 Inputs from smaller unmonitored rivers are generally estimated by models.
 Inputs from point sources (municipal wastewater treatment plants, industry and aquaculture) discharging directly to the Baltic Sea are reported separately.

 Monitoring table 1a.
 Numbers of rivers, monitored area (2020) and percentages of waterborne nitrogen inputs that were monitored, unmonitored, and direct point source discharges of total waterborne nitrogen inputs to the Baltic Sea sub-basins.
-(Note: Monitoring tables 1a and 1b will be updated for the final version of the indicator)

 Sub-basin | Number of rivers | Monitored area (km2) | Monitored area (% of total area) | Total N monitored (%) | Total N unmonitored